mcruz206/LearnAI-Bootcamp/emergingaidev_bootcamp.md

 Please note: This is a rough agenda, and the schedule is subject to change pending class activities and interaction.

 - Day 1
-  - 9-10: Introduction and Context.
+  - 9-10: Introduction and Context
-  - 10-11:20: Lab 1.1: Using Portable Class Libraries to Simplify App Development with Cognitive Services
+  - 10-12:00: Lab 1.1: Using Portable Class Libraries to Simplify App Development with Cognitive Services
-  - 11:30-12:00: Whiteboard Session for Cognitive Services
   - 12-1: Lunch
   - 1-3:15: Lab 1.2: Developing Intelligent Applications with LUIS and Azure Search
-  - 3:30-5: Summary and White-board Discussion
+  - 3:30-5: Summary and Whiteboard Discussion
 - Day 2
-  - 9-10: Introduction and Context.
+  - 9-9:30: Introduction and Context
-  - 10-11: Lab 2.1: Log Chat Conversations in your Bot
+  - 9:30-10:15: Lab 2.1: Log Chat Conversations in your Bot
-  - 11-12: Lab 2.2: Testing your Bot
+  - 10:15-11:15: Lab 2.2: Testing your Bot
+  - 11:15-12:00: Summary and Whiteboard Discussion of Logging and Testing
   - 12-1: Lunch
-  - 1:00-1:50: Summary and White-board Discussion of Azure Bot Services
+  - 1:00-1:30: Introduction and Context for Custom Vision Service
-  - 2:00-3:00: Lab 2.3: Creating an Image Classification Application using the Custom Vision Service I
+  - 1:30-2:00: Lab 2.3: Creating an Image Classification Application using the Custom Vision Service I
-  - 3:00-4:00: Lab 2.4: Creating an Image Classification Application using the Custom Vision Service II
+  - 2:00-2:30: Lab 2.4: Creating an Image Classification Application using the Custom Vision Service II
+  - 2:30-3:00: Lab 2.5: Creating an Image Classification Application using the Custom Vision Service III
-  - 4-5: Summary and White-board Discussion
+  - 3:00-3:50: Summary and Whiteboard Discussion for Custom Vision
+  - 4:00-5:00: Q&A and Feedback for Emerging AI Bootcamp